 “Five to 10 students?
 That’s golden,” Hinton said “That’s five to 10 lives that you’ve altered for people that focus on the long term, for us everyone really does count.”

 She stumbled on the job opening at ULV’s ASC “by sheer happenstance,” she said.
 “I read about the position and by that afternoon I got my materials in,” Hinton said.

 Along with her position at the ASC, Hinton acts as an adviser for first generation adviser.

 Recently a student came in asking for advice on how to retain information for the math test she had coming up.

 “I told her, just take your test, don’t talk to anyone and don’t look up,” Hinton said.

 The student came back later and thanked Hinton for the advice.
 She said was going to apply her advice on all of her tests.

 Gomez has been working with Hinton since she began in July and has worked with her on organizing workshops.
-She has even come into his classes to talk about the tutoring offered at the LEC.
+She has even come into his classes to talk about the tutoring offered at the ASC.

 “Where I taught before things were very scheduled and very structured,” Gomez said.